Xacfran/antimicrobial_peptides_chiroptera/README.md

 [![DOI](https://zenodo.org/badge/660285082.svg)](https://zenodo.org/badge/latestdoi/660285082)

 # Antimicrobial Peptides Annotation and Prediction in Chiroptera

-This repository holds the code used to predict and annotate antimicrobial peptides in 20 species of the Order Chiroptera, and to identify gene gains/losses.
+This project attempts to get a better understanding of the gene-family evolution of antimicrobial peptides, specifically the defensin and cathelicidin families across 20 species representing six chiropteran families.
+The results of this pipeline have been published in [this article](https://www.frontiersin.org/articles/10.3389/fimmu.2023.1250229).
+Here, you will find the code used to predict and annotate antimicrobial peptides, and to identify gene gains/losses.
 The main resulting files of this pipeline are included in the `results` folder.

-This project attempts to get a better understanding of gene-family evolution of antimicrobial peptides, specifically the defensins (α and β) and cathelicidin families across the order Chiroptera.

 # Table of Contents